 The primary mission at Fort Sam Houston is medical training and support.

 As a whole, Joint Base San Antonio supports a population of 80,000 and supports students at three installations annually of up to 138,000.

-The primary mission at JBSA-FSH is as a medical training a support.
 The post is the home of the U.S. Army North, Institute of Surgical Research, Army Medical Department Center and School, Army Medical Command, U.S. Army South, U.S. Veterinary Command, Great Plains Regional Medical Command, Installation Management Command, Military Entrance Processing Station, 5th Recruiting Brigade, San Antonio Military Medical Center (SAMMAC) and 502nd Air Base Wing.
 Fort Sam Houston provides facilities and support for the activities of garrison units and other tenant organizations.

 JBSA-FSH provides facilities and support for the activities of garrison units and other tenant organizations.
 The post also supports the thousands of Army Reserve and National Guard soldiers who train there year round.